Who can participate in the Harney County Forest Collaborative?

 Why isn't the forest being managed more aggressively?

 We believe in managing the forest so that there are economic opportunities for the community.
-However, even if we were to be more aggressive (i.e. tell contractors that they could start harvesting 21 inch trees), the process would be stopped soon thereafter when a lawsuit was filed.
+That means considering whether or not a project might be litigated and stop work altogether.
 Through the collaborative process, there is hope that working with all sides will allow various interest groups to find common ground and maximize the benefits for everyone and we have made huge strides in coming to consensus on various projects.
-However, there are still outside organizations that are either not a part of the collaborative process or do not want to be for various reasons.
+However, there are still outside organizations that are either not a part of the collaborative process or do not want to participate for various reasons.
 The best we can do is continue to collaborate and have patience.
-We are now doing things that we would not have done even 5 years ago such as cutting large trees in certain areas and conducting restorative treatments in Riparian Habitat Conservation Areas (RHCA).
+We are now doing things that we could not have done even 5 years ago such as cutting large trees in certain areas and conducting restorative treatments in Riparian Habitat Conservation Areas (RHCA).

 Why aren't all the resources being produced by restoration being used?